adarlan/k8slab/README.md

 <!-- COMMAND nohup xdg-open http://grafana.localhost > /dev/null 2>&1 -->

-## Applications
+## 5. Application Deployment

+This step involves deploying example applications onto the Kubernetes cluster.

+We'll deploy two applications:

+- `Hello World` - a simple web application that will be deployed in multiple environments (development, staging, and production)
+- `CRUDify` - a microservices-based CRUD application to explore with the cluster features (ingress routing, logging, metrics, etc)

+The source-code of the applications reside in the [apps](./apps/) directory.

+GitHub Actions workflows are configured to test, build and push the Docker images of the applications to Docker Hub.

+The deployment configuration of the applications reside in the [deployable-apps](./deployable-apps/) directory.

+Argo CD watches the deployment configurations to deploy and synchronize changes onto the cluster.

 ### Hello World

 The Hello World application is a simple web application that displays a greeting message.

 The default greeting message is `Hello, World!`, but it can be configured to display a different message.

-We'll use the Argo-CD application-set resource to generate 3 Hello World applications, one for each environment (development, staging, production).
+We'll use the Argo CD ApplicationSet resource to generate 3 Hello World applications, one for each environment (development, staging, and production).

 Each application is configured to display a unique message, accessible via a distinct URL, and deployed with a different number of replicas.

-In a real setup each environment could have a dedicated cluster, but in this simulation they are isolated by namespace.

 Applications: